dcrowTMH/dashboard_material/README.md

 - 10032022 finish Class __init__, get_last_date, init_dictionaries & data smooth part
 - Keep clerify different parts within the model
 - Good reference to build up a model for the future
+- 16032022 finish Class for case prediction including convert_to_df & combine_actual_with_pred function for ploting